kimi12antonelli/kimi12antonelli/README.md

 theistic satanist , no idgaf if you have a hatred for my religion. dni if you HATE satanists or have satanists on your dni. at the end of the day, its MY religion.
 Not yours.

 iwecaution td/tt/cd/ct , respect this

+i need tonetags at times, though not required. i am autistic and struggle to read tone through text nowadays.